sergiomachaca/SergioMachaca/_pages/about.md

 <strong>(this website is currently under construction...)</strong>

-I am a PhD student in the <a href='https://me.jhu.edu'>Department of Mechanical Engineering</a> at Johns Hopkins University and a graduate research assistant in the <a href='https://hamr.lcsr.jhu.edu'>Haptics and Medical Robotics Laboratory (HAMR Lab)</a> led by <a href='https://engineering.jhu.edu/faculty/jeremy-brown/'>Dr. Jeremy Brown</a>.
+I am a PhD student in the <a href='https://me.jhu.edu'>Department of Mechanical Engineering</a> at <a href='https://www.jhu.edu'>Johns Hopkins University</a> and a graduate research assistant in the <a href='https://hamr.lcsr.jhu.edu'>Haptics and Medical Robotics Laboratory (HAMR Lab)</a> led by <a href='https://engineering.jhu.edu/faculty/jeremy-brown/'>Dr. Jeremy Brown</a>.

 My research has been funded by the National Science Foundation <a href='https://www.nsfgrfp.org'>Graduate Research Fellowships Program (NSF GRFP)</a> and the Link Foundation <a href='https://linksim.org'>Modeling, Simulation, and Training (MS&T) Fellowship</a>.